tomcam/mity-cutest/README.md

 * Create a tiny library written in C consisting of a single source and single header file.
 This is a library file so it doesn't have a `main()`.
 * Compile it using the command line (Unix/MacOS)
-* Add simple unit tests by including [cutest.h](https://github.com/mity/cutest) by Martin Mitáš, aka [mity](https://github.com/mity) on GitHub
+* Add simple unit tests by including [cutest.h](https://github.com/mity/cutest) by Martin Mitáš, aka [mity](https://github.com/mity) on GitHub and invoking macros such as `TEST_CHECK()` containing boolean expressions, where zero means a failed test
 * Run the unit tests.
 See how both success and failure look.

-# MISSING
-* Overviews.
-Explain why each thing is being done.

 ## Create the library module to test

+The first step in this tutorial is to write some normal C code.
 The library will consist of a simple function to compute the area of a circle.
 It has some error checking, which is not only good practice but illustrates how to implement tests with incorrect inputs and show expected behavior.
+Because it's a library there will be no `main()` function in the source; CUTest supplies it automatically.

 ### Create a directory named circle